 Most commonly, you’ll see hypothecation used in mortgages.

-However, there are some other loans that this tool may be used in as well.
+However, there are some other loans where this tool may be used for as well.

 8. What are the top reasons to hypothecate?

 Why would you want to risk losing your assets if you can avoid it?

 Sometimes, despite the risk, you must hypothecate (and sometimes hypothecate additional assets) if you need to utilize financing options to afford land or commercial real estate.

 That said, there are some other highly tangible benefits of using hypothecation.

 When you hypothecate additional assets, it can reduce the required down payment.

 This is due to the fact that a borrower is pledging a high-value asset to guarantee their loan.